Haphephobia – The Fear of Being Touched

 Physical Exercise

 This is also a proven way of curbing stress and anxiety-related symptoms.
-Doctors recommend aerobic exercises to see effective results in a phobia sufferer’s overall mental health.
+Doctors recommend aerobic exercises to help improve a phobia sufferer’s overall mental health.

 Meditation and Relaxation

-Meditation and relaxation are also highly recommended for dealing with stress, depression, anxiety, and other such phobia symptoms.
-Learning to focus one’s thoughts on the positives rather than the triggers is one of the best ways for an individual with the phobia to cope through the healing journey and manage the symptoms.
+Meditation and relaxation are also highly recommended for dealing with stress, depression, anxiety, and other phobia symptoms.
+Learning to focus one’s thoughts on the positives rather than the triggers is one of the best ways for an individual to cope throughout the healing journey and while learning to manage symptoms.

 Positive visualization and practicing mindfulness while meditating can help keep track of thought processes and retain control of emotional reactions.